creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 # Highlights

 * Investigate explainable models based on transformers for tabular data
-* Use of knowledge distillation (master/student) to train a single head but multi-layers (blocs) transformer to facilitate explicability analysis
+* Use of knowledge distillation (master/student) to train a single head but multi-layers (blocks) transformer to facilitate explicability analysis
 * Propose a graph-oriented explainability method based on the set of single head attention matrices
 * Compare this approach to attention-, gradient-, and perturbation-based explainability methods